 We also offer free reviews for any plugins that are adopted through the unofficial plugin adoption program.

-If you are interested in getting a review done and don’t use our service, we now provide a service for getting an review done.
+If you are interested in getting a review done and don’t use our service, need a plugin review right away, or are looking for a review of a plugin not in the Plugin Directory, we offer a separate service for getting that review done.

 What is Included in the Review?